2019 Hyderabad gang rape and murder: Victim

 The victim had pursued a degree in a veterinary college in Rajendranagar mandal.
 She was a resident of Shamshabad and was working as a veterinary assistant surgeon at the state-run hospital at Kollur village.
 As Indian laws do not permit the use of victim's real name in such cases; pseudonyms were being used by various media houses and police officials including "Disha" and "Hyderabad Nirbhaya" which was in reference to the 2012 Delhi Gang rape and murder case.

 The local police convinced the victim's family to allow the use of a fictional name, Disha, in place of the victim's true name in media reporting.
 They also suggested using the hashtag #JusticeForDisha for social media posts instead of using the real name.
 Indian laws prohibit naming rape victims, and violations are subject to legal penalties.
-On 3 December, a man from Nizamabad district was arrested by the Cyberabad Police, after a cyber crime case was filed against him, for posting pictures and spreading derogatory posts about the victim.
+On 3 December, a man from Nizamabad district was arrested by the Cyberabad Police, after a Cybercrime case was filed against him, for posting pictures and spreading derogatory posts about the victim.

 Rape and murder

-According to the Telangana Police Department remand report, the victim had parked her scooter near Tondupally toll plaza, where the accused ones saw her, two lorry drivers and their assistants, who had been drinking whiskey before allegedly planning the crime.
+According to the Telangana Police remand report, the victim had parked her scooter near Tondupally toll plaza, where the accused ones saw her, two lorry drivers and their assistants, who had been drinking Whisky before allegedly planning the crime.

 According to the remand report, on 27 November 2019 at around 6:15 p.m., after parking the scooter, the victim took a taxi to a dermatologist's office in Hyderabad.
 The suspects allegedly deflated her scooter's tire in her absence.
 After returning at around 9:15 p.m., she noticed the flat tyre and made a call to her sister.
 The accused told police they offered to help her, then ambushed her.
 Three of the suspects pushed her into bushes near the toll gate and turned off her phone.
 She continued screaming for help, so the men poured whiskey into her mouth in an attempt to silence her.
 The four men removed her clothes and took turns sexually assaulting her until she started bleeding and lost consciousness.
-When she regained consciousness, they smothered her, wrapped the corpse in a blanket, transported it in their truck 27 km to a location near the Shadnagar interchange on the Hyderabad Outer Ring road, and at approximately 2:30 a.m. burnt it under a bridge using diesel and petrol purchased for the purpose.
+When she regained consciousness, they smothered her, wrapped the corpse in a blanket, transported it in their truck 27 km to a location near the Shadnagar interchange on the Outer Ring Road, Hyderabad, and at approximately 2:30 a.m. burnt it under a bridge using diesel and petrol purchased for the purpose.